Small group of children getting a tour of the Museum

 Portraiture

-Discover the stories of people and animals by looking for visual clues in portraits from diverse times and places.
+Discover stories of people and animals by looking for visual clues in portraits from diverse times and places.

 Social Concerns + Social Justice